Theoretical Physics 4A (Statistical Mechanics and Thermodynamics)

 Description of exams and course work

-After successful participation in the tutorials a certificate ("Übungsschein") is issued.
-Successful participation is active participation in the tutorials and presentation of at least three solutions in a tutorial.
+After successful participation in the tutorials a certificate ("Übungsschein") is issued as mid-term.
+Successful participation is active participation in the tutorials and at least 50% of exercise points.

 There will be a bonus (one intermediate stepping of "0,3" to the better grade) on passed module exams (4,3 is not upgraded to 4,0) if a certificate ("Übungsschein") is present before the oral exam.